 Fuck, now he had a problem.
 They weren’t going away.

-The other guys with him flanked the man, blocking Josh’s exit.
-That meant the blond was most likely their leader.
+The other guys flanked the blond, blocking Josh’s exit.
+That meant the man was most likely their leader.

 Josh fired off a sarcastic reply.
 “Guys, I think you have the wrong idea, you’re not my type.”
 He tucked his phone into his pocket then snatched the fresh bottle of beer.
 He shook it as he sent the man a crooked grin.
 “Thanks for the beer, though.”